 Additionally, the following supplemental conditions may be included as part of the student’s sanctions:

 - Immediate eviction from campus housing;

 To achieve its educational aims, and to create an environment conducive to the full physical, intellectual and personal development of students, the College discourages the misuse or abuse of potentially harmful materials or substances.
 Huntingdon College does not allow the possession of alcoholic beverages and illegal and unauthorized drugs within the bounds of the campus.
 Additionally, it echoes the warning of the Surgeon General on the dangers of tobacco usage.

-Any student who is found in possession of or using alcoholic beverages on the campus, or who damages property or disturbs others on or off campus due to the effects of alcohol may be subject to immediate suspension and Judicial Board action.
-Student organizations that violate city, state or federal laws or regulations promulgated by the Dean of Students, the SGA, IFC, or Panhellenic – whether on or off campus – are subject to disciplinary action and a review of their charter and/or campus authorization.
+Any student who is found in possession of or using alcoholic beverages on the campus, or who damages property or disturbs others on- or off-campus due to the effects of alcohol may be subject to immediate suspension.
+Student organizations that violate city, state or federal laws or regulations promulgated by the Dean of Students, the SGA, IFC, or Panhellenic – whether on- or off-campus – are subject to disciplinary action and a review of their charter and/or campus authorization.